cairo-book/cairo-book/src/ch06-03-concise-control-flow-with-if-let-and-while-let.md

 situation and whether gaining conciseness is an appropriate trade-off for losing exhaustive checking.

-In other words, you can think of `if let` as syntax sugar for a `match` that runs code when the value matches one pattern and then ignores all other values.
+In other words, you can think of `if let` as syntactic sugar for a `match` that runs code when the value matches one pattern and then ignores all other values.

 We can include an `else` with an `if let`.
-The block of code that goes with the `else` is the same as the block of code that would go with the `_` case in the `match` expression that is equivalent to the `if let` and `else`.
+The block of code that goes with `else` is the same as the block of code that would go with the `_` case in the `match` expression.
 Recall the `Coin` enum definition in Listing {{#ref match-pattern-bind}}, where the `Quarter` variant also held a `UsState` value.
 If we wanted to count all non-quarter coins we see while also announcing the state of the quarters, we could do that with a `match` expression, like this:

 ```rust
 {{#rustdoc_include ../listings/ch06-enums-and-pattern-matching/no_listing_16_if_let_coiner_match/src/lib.cairo:here}}